abuaminuu/airbnb-clone-project/README.md

 Django: A high-level Python web framework used for building the RESTful API and web applications.
 Django REST Framework: Provides tools for creating and managing RESTful APIs.
 PostgreSQL: A powerful relational database used for data storage.
-GraphQL: Allows for flexible and efficient querying of data.
+GraphQL: Allows for flexible and efficient querying of data in the database.
 Celery: For handling asynchronous tasks such as sending notifications or processing payments.
 Redis: Used for caching and session management.
 Docker: Containerization tool for consistent development and deployment environments.